Spring Boot microservices architecture

 Registry Service

-Registers itself in the control plane and consumes remote services through registry-driven resolution.
+Registers resources and consumes downstream services through registry-driven resolution.

 Core concepts

-The platform is built around a few explicit concepts that define topology, registration, and service communication.
+The platform is built around a small set of explicit concepts that define topology, registration, and runtime communication.

 Cluster and node

 A cluster is the logical service identity, such as product-service or catalog-service.
-A node is a concrete running instance of that cluster, such as a pod, container, or VM.
+A node is a concrete runtime instance of that cluster, such as a pod, container, or VM.

 Registry

-The Registry is the control-plane component that stores service topology, REST metadata, GraphQL schema locations, and node health information.
+The Registry stores service topology, REST metadata, GraphQL schema locations, and node health information so runtime discovery remains explicit and centralized.

 Resources and schemas

-A resource is a registered REST endpoint, typically implemented in a Spring @RestController and annotated with @Register.
-A schema is a GraphQL schema registered for later composition and federation.
+A resource is a registered REST endpoint.
+A schema is a GraphQL definition published by a service for discovery, composition, and federation.

 Declarative clients